f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     log "65544 appliance drive-capacity-fault CLEAR CRITICAL \"Running out of drive capacity\" \"2023-03-27 15:42:32.655591036 UTC\"" system events event
     log "65544 appliance drive-capacity-fault EVENT NA \"Drive usage with in range, used=54%\" \"2023-03-27 15:42:32.655608659 UTC\""

-Below are example SNMP traps for a drive-capacity-fault event.
 In the example below, the default **disk-usage-threshold** paremeters have been lowered to artificially generate a trap condition.

 .. code-block:: bash